Ottawa business design: Professionalism for government and tech

 Ignoring Mobile Responsiveness: In today’s digital environment, ensuring that designs are mobile-friendly is paramount.
 Use Google’s Mobile-Friendly Test tool to verify responsiveness.

-Solution: Employ responsive design frameworks like Bootstrap, which allows for fluid grids that adjust on various screen sizes.
+Solution: Employ Responsive Design frameworks like Bootstrap, which allows for fluid grids that adjust on various screen sizes.

 Overcomplicated Navigation: If users can’t find what they need, they’ll leave.
 Simplify navigation by grouping related pages under clear categories.